The Spires and Domes of Prague

-The spires and domes of Prague’s churches are the major land-marks of the city, as views from the numerous vantage points verify.
+The spires and domes of Prague’s churches are the city’s major landmarks, as views from the numerous vantage points verify.
 You’ll witness various towers, domes and spires: Neo-Gothic (the churches of St Paul and St Peter) and Gothic (the church of ‘Our Lady Before Tyn’) zoom up to the sky, whilst the Baroque (St Nicholas’ Church in Lesser Town or Loreto) usually have curved cupolas and domes shaped like onions.
 The recently made top of Emauzy, the fourteenth century Slavonic Monastery, built following a strike on the church in an air raid in the 2nd World War, is an uncommon instance in Prague of modern theological architecture.
-Its’ swarming, bisecting dual spires are a stark reinterpretation of themes from the Gothic era, and a stunning supplement to Prague’s sky-line.
+It is’ swarming, bisecting dual spires are a stark reinterpretation of themes from the Gothic era and a stunning supplement to Prague’s skyline.

 Prague’s best Romanesque structure is the Basilica of St George at Prague Castle.
 Several stone-built Romanesque rotundas survive undamaged in Prague, though most have since been transformed into larger churches.
 Examples include the Rotunda of St Longinus in New Town, the Rotunda of the Holy Cross in Old Town, and the Rotunda of St Martin at Vysehrad.
 Another example is the Palace of the Lords of Kunstat.